 Customer centricity is not a business bolt-on.
 We can’t bolt customer experience improvement projects and NPS targets onto old business models and expect dramatic results.
 Iteration is not innovation.
 It is time to get on the new path.

-The customer centric approach to business has Five Tenets behind it, and these Five Tenets demand Nine Imperatives from Leaders.
+The customer centric approach to business has Five Tenets or principles behind it.
+These Five Tenets demand Nine new Imperatives from Leaders.

 The Five Tenets to the Customer Centric Approach to Business.

 Businesses cannot exist for themselves, however they attempt it.
 Recognising we exist for customers keeps our perspective grounded, it keeps the people in the business grounded on their core purpose – to deliver value for the customer.
 When we deliver value for the customer (better than alternatives), the customer responds, with repurchases and advocacy.
 Wells Fargo forgot this First Tenet, yes they have paid some hefty fines, yes some people have resigned or been sacked.
 But worse still, they have lost the trust of 100’s of millions of people.
 Likewise in Australia, the whole failure with the Masters chain was focused on beating a competitor, rather than delivering value for customers, costing billions of dollars.